 3.2 Employer Retaliation

-If your employer demotes, dismisses, or harasses you for making a claim, a work accident lawyer can sue for wrongful retaliation.
+If your employer lowers your position, fires you, or mistreats you for filing a claim, a work accident lawyer can take legal action for wrongful retaliation.

 3.3 Insufficient Compensation